By the time we get to June in Barcelona the first beach swim is already in the rear view mirror.

 Festival Jardins Pedralbes

 You can’t really go wrong with the classic Festival Jardins Pedralbes.
-This multi-night festival of individual concerts at the gorgeous Palau Reial has a TBA 2018 lineup.
+This multi-night festival of individual concerts at the gorgeous Palau Reial has been running strong for 6 years.

 For Festival Jardins Pedralbes tickets click here.